techidaily/site-extra-lessons/source/_posts/laugh-ledger-premium-free-meme-collections.md

 ![wepik meme templates](https://images.wondershare.com/filmora/article-images/2022/07/wepik-meme-templates.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once you have selected the meme that you want to use, Wepik shows you details about the template you have chosen.
 You can then use the Wepik editor to customize the template in various ways.
 You can use numerous tools to change the color of the meme, edit the text on the meme or even edit the image.
 Once you are happy with the changes, you can then download the meme to post to your social media pages.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Knowledge of Meme Templates